GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 🔥 **Tips:**

-The query above creates a pipeline of two operations in the GraphQL document -`GetPostAndExportData` and `DuplicatePost`- which can share data with each other:

-- `DuplicatePost` indicates to execute `GetPostAndExportData` first, via directive `@depends`
-- `GetPostAndExportData` exports data via directive `@export` into dynamic variable(s)
-- `DuplicatePost` can then read the dynamic variables, and input them into field or directive arguments

-Pipelines can help us manage the GraphQL document into a series a logical/atomic units, where:
+Multiple Query Execution pipelines can help us manage the GraphQL document into a series a logical/atomic units:

 - There is no limit in how many operations can be added to the pipeline
 - Any operation can declare more than one dependency (eg: `@depends(on: ["SomePreviousOp", "AnotherPreviousOp"]`))